How Much of a Personal Loan Can I Get?

 That can help you figure out how much you can afford for your monthly payment.

-Otherwise, you can punch in basic numbers, such as the loan amount, interest rate, and repayment term, to figure out what your monthly payment shakes out to.
+You can break out a calculator and punch in basic numbers, such as the loan amount, interest rate, and repayment term, to figure out what your monthly payment shakes out to.

 Recommended: Pros and Cons of Personal Loans